-The IGFA School of Sportfishing will be hosting fourteen seminars March 21-24, 2013 at the Palm Beach International Boat Show
+The IGFA School of Sportfishing to host 14 seminars March 20-23, 2014 at the Palm Beach International Boat Show

-But if all that isn't enough, there are at least seven more reasons to make this the year for serious fishermen to head to West Palm Beach: the IGFA School of Sportfishing will be hosting fourteen seminars on site with some of the area's best captains and professional anglers throughout the boat show.
-Now, while checking out the latest gadget or considering a new skiff, anglers will also be able to pick up hot tips and tricks from not just one or two, but seven of the most experienced fishermen on the water.
-All of the sessions are free with paid admission, just show up!
+But if all that isn't enough, there are at least eight more reasons to make this the year for serious fishermen to head to Palm Beach: the IGFA School of Sportfishing will be hosting seminars on site with some of the area's best captains and professional anglers throughout the boat show.
+Now while checking out the latest gadget or considering a new skiff, anglers will also be able to pick up hot tips and tricks from not just one or two, but eight of the most experienced fishermen on the water.

-Click here to learn more about the IGFA School of Sportfishing, a very serious sport fishing school for very serious sport fishermen!
+Click here to learn more about the IGFA School of Sportfishing and the hands-on, interactive classes offered!

 Palm Beach International Boat Show

 Click here for full printable seminar schedule

 IGFA School of Sportfishing Instructors